 New Florence

-Enjoy the picturesque Youghiogheny River and the Laurel Mountain during a hike along this 70-mile trail.
-A stop at Ohiopyle State Park offers breathtaking views and waterfalls to explore.
+Enjoy the picturesque Youghiogheny River and Laurel Mountain during a hike along the 70-mile Laurel Highlands Hiking Trail.
+The trail offers both challenging sections for seasoned backpackers with several steep, rugged areas, as well as reasonably easy, level sections for the casual hiker.
+A must-stop regardless of hiking prowess is Ohiopyle State Park with its breathtaking views and waterfalls to explore.

 12. Allegheny National Forest